Transavia: Development since the 1980s

+Post-COVID developments and fleet renewal

+Like other leisure airlines, Transavia was greatly impacted by the outbreak of the COVID-19 epidemic, and the worldwide travel disruptions that followed.
+Transavia noted a loss of 299 million euros in 2020.
+From 2021 onwards, the airline gradually started to recover from the crisis, as international air travel started to recover again.

+In December 2021, Transavia announced that the fleet is to be renewed with Airbus A320neo family aircraft.
+Together with its parent company Air France-KLM, an order was placed for 100 aircraft with 60 additional options.
+On 19 December 2023, the first Airbus A321neo aircraft was delivered which entered service with the airline some days later.

 Corporate affairs

 Head office

 Transavia has its head office in the TransPort Building, Schiphol East, on the grounds of Amsterdam Airport Schiphol, Haarlemmermeer, Netherlands.
 Transavia moved into the new building on 3 May 2010 with about 400 employees.
 Previously the head office was in the Building Triport III at Schiphol Airport.

 Ownership and structure

-Transavia Airlines C.V. is 100% owned by KLM, which in turn is owned by Air France–KLM; however Transavia is run as an independent operation.
-It holds a 4,49% interest in the French airline Transavia France S.A.S (the remaining 95,51% is owned by Air France S.A.), which operates in the French market.
-Transavia France also operates under the brand name of transavia, with an identical business model, website, and image.
+Transavia Airlines B.V. is 100% owned by KLM, which in turn is owned by Air France-KLM; however, Transavia is run as an independent operation.
+It holds a 4.49% interest in the French airline transavia France (the remaining 95.51% is owned by Air France), which operates in the French market.
+Transavia France also operates under the brand name of Transavia, with an identical business model, website, and image.